A revision for Heisenberg uncertainty relation based on environment variable in the QCPB theory: Generalized geometric commutator and geomutator

 To start with a difference calculation between the QCPB and the QPB,

 Applying the inequality to above computation, and it yields Obviously, we can see that there appears upper bound of differnce which implies an existence of certainty identity as a correction of the uncertainty relation.
-As a result, we obtain such appears upper
+As a result, we obtain